Mokoan Dam: Decommissioning of the dam and reservoir

-Although a locally popular watersports destination, the Victorian government decided to decommission the canals and lake to restore the landscape to a more natural wetland and woodland ecosystem.
-The restoration effort is expected to take at least 100 years.
+Although a locally popular recreational destination, after intensive studies, in 2004 the Victorian Government decided to decommission the dam, canals, and reserve to restore the landscape to a natural wetland and woodland ecosystem.
 Planning for the decommissioning began in 2004 and work started in 2009.
+The restoration effort was expected to take between 30–40 years, or up to 100 years.

-Decommissioning the lake was expected to allow the rebalancing of 44 gigalitres of water per year to the Broken, Goulburn, Snowy and Murray rivers and irrigation network, with environmental and economic benefits to both upstream and downstream areas.
-Instead of evaporating away at Lake Mokoan, the saved water would be redirected or pumped overland from the upstream Lake Nillahcootie and Lake Eildon, 25 gigalitres of the lake would be released into the Murray River system, and another 20 gigalitres into the Snowy River.
+Decommissioning the lake was expected to allow the rebalancing of 44 GL per year to the Broken, Goulburn, Snowy, and Murray rivers and irrigation network, with environmental and economic benefits to both upstream and downstream areas.
+Instead of evaporating, the saved water would be redirected or pumped overland from the upstream Lake Nillahcootie and Lake Eildon.
+It was claimed that 30 GL of the former lake would be released into the Murray River system, and another 20 to 21 GL released into the Snowy River.
+Completed by Goulburn-Murray Water, the decommissioning involved a 10 m breech in the embankment, as well as the dismantling and infill of various channels.